-My Tom Bihn Western Flyer continues to be a favourite piece of luggage and is wearing well, better than my view of Tom Bin as a company.
+My Tom Bihn Western Flyer continues to be a favourite piece of luggage and is wearing well, better than my view of Tom Bihn as a company.

-I was in discussion with Tom Bin with regard to reviewing another of their bags.
+I was in discussion with staff at Tom Bihn with regard to reviewing another of their bags.
 Sadly their actions have been rather disingenuous, offering and then withdrawing a review item after initially blaming stock levels, all with slow and terse communications.

-A shame, as I used to think Tom Bin were as good as their products.
+A huge shame, as I used to think Tom Bihn were as good as their products.